 How to use the power of the mind for transformation

-In my article about the Hidden Power for Leadership and Life, I wrote about how beliefs, attitudes and expectations drive the outcomes within teams.
-Here, I am expanding on those ideas.
-Exploring how the power of the mind can be harnessed to lead your team.
+In this article, I am exploring how the power of the mind can be harnessed to lead your team.
 The conscious mind is selective.
 If we don’t like something about ourselves or others, or we just don’t want to think about it, we can bury beliefs, ideas, thoughts and paradigms into our unconscious minds.
 This could sound very efficient on a level.
-However, we can still be unknowingly driven by the information stored in our unconscious mind.
-Which can if left undiscovered can cause all kinds of mischief.
+The information in our unconscious mind can still drive our behaviour.
+This unconscious information, can, if left, undiscovered cause all kinds of mischief.

 Individuals who are, developing self-awareness can identify those unhelpful buried beliefs, ideas and attitudes.
 Once identified, they help us to become more conscious of why we act in certain ways.
 They help us better understand ourselves.